Agbamo/QuantumUnit/README.md

 ## 4. License

-QuantumUnit is licensed under the MIT license.
+QuantumUnit is licensed under the GPL-3.0 license.
 Please see the `LICENSE` file for details.

 ## 5. Contributing